numandev1/react-native-gifsicle/README.md

 ### Problems with Proguard

-When Proguard is enabled (which it is by default for Android release builds), it can rename the `BuildConfig` Java class in the minification process and prevent React Native Keys from referencing it.
+When Proguard is enabled (which it is by default for Android release builds), it can rename the `BuildConfig` Java class in the minification process and prevent React Native Gifsicle from referencing it.
 To avoid this, add an exception to `android/app/proguard-rules.pro`:

     -keep class com.mypackage.BuildConfig { *; }